attakei/sphinx-revealjs/docs/migrations.rst

         },
     ]

-* Changed struct from src and options to src and name.
+* Changed structure from src and options to src and name.

   * | For 4.x, to use plugin for core,
     | add class name of it not source path,